anthonymakela/anthonymakela.github.io/_posts/2018-12-25-The-Riddler-Simulations.md

 ### What are the chances the better player wins a 12-game match?

 We are sampling from 3 options here(1 = win, 0 = lose, .5 = draw).
 The respective weighted probabilities are in the vector c(.2, .15, .65).
-Then we're getting the players score in every "match" and plotting an histogram from them.
+Then we're getting the players score in every "match" and plotting an histogram.

 ``` r
 scores <- crossing(trials = 1:1e5,